Skip to content

 Manual testing

-Whenever you are making changes to the JSON structure, make sure to join JSON segments into main JSON file.
+Whenever you are making changes to the JSON or modules structure, make sure to join JSON segments into main JSON file and fun.
 This you do with a command:

 Python